avniproject/avni-docs-temp/test-prompts.md

 Multiple approaches in Avni allow flexible and accurate collection of seasonal data without creating separate forms for each season.

----
+# File:

-**Q: How do I configure a one-time survey vs. ongoing case?**
+## How do I configure a one-time survey vs. ongoing case?

-A: 1.
-One-Time Survey
+1. One-Time Survey

 Can be captured: